 “One thing I always tell clients is to cut a lemon in half and smell it because the strong smell of the lemon provides a lot of freshness,” she says.
 “A lot of our sickness tends to come more from smells than what we eat.”

 2. Eat before getting out of bed

 What a great excuse for breakfast in bed!
-Personally the best way to describe the nausea when you’re pregnant and first wake in the morning is the bed feels like a rocky boat and you are feeling more and more seasick.
+Personally, I think the best way to describe the pregnancy nausea you experience when first waking in the in the morning is that the bed feels like a rocking boat and you are feeling more and more seasick.